Thai Industry Commits to Support Bail Out

-British migrant rights activist Andy Hall, who campaigns to improve conditions for migrant workers in Thailand, was formally detained in a court cell following meeting with officials at the Prakanong Public Prosecutors Office, Bangkok where he went to learn the public prosecutor’s decision whether the latest criminal charges filed against him by Natural Fruit Co.
-Ltd. would be ordered prosecuted.
+On Wed.
+18th June at 9am, British migrant rights activist Andy Hall, who campaigns to improve conditions for migrant workers in Thailand, will be escorted from Bangna police station, Bangna district, Bangkok by police officers to meet officials at the Prakanong Public Prosecutors Office, Bangkok to learn the public prosecutor’s decision whether the latest criminal charges filed against him by Natural Fruit Co.
+Ltd. will be ordered prosecuted at Prakanong district court.

 Natural Fruit Co.
 Ltd., a company based in Prachuap Khiri Khan Province of Thailand, began a series of civil and criminal prosecutions against Andy Hall in February 2013.
 Charges relate to his role in conducting interviews with migrants from Myanmar working in the pineapple and tuna export industry to assist Finnwatch to compile a report, Cheap Has a High Price.
 This report, released in Jan 2013 and updated in Jan 2014, outlined particularly poor labour conditions in Natural Fruit's factory, selling pineapple concentrate to Finnish supermarkets.